MWatty/the-office-memory-game-pet-edition/README.md

 * The information provided within this was initially supposed to be within a square however it was decided that a blurred black background covering the entire page with the exception of the navigation bar was more in keeping with the design of the game.

+##### Pause, Play and Reset
+* Pause, Play and Reset buttons were added to the game to allow for a more interactive user experience.

 ## Features

 ### Existing Features